 Debra Lumpkins turns her snorkels into art through the Japanese tradition of Gyotaku

 Gyotaku is the traditional art of fish printing.
-The origins of Gyotaku can be traced back to the mid-1800’s where Japanese fisherman would use it to record the size and species of their catches.
+The origins of Gyotaku can be traced back to the mid-1800s where Japanese fishermen would use it to record the size and species of their catches.
 Over the years the practice of fish printing has been transformed into an art form.
 Debra Lumpkins has adopted this art form and creates stunning fish prints.
-Her many snorkel trips studying the fish in their natural environment allows her to capture the fishes essence, thus bringing you on those underwater adventures through her art.
+Her many snorkel trips studying the fish in their natural environment allow her to capture the fishes’ essence, thus bringing you on those underwater adventures through her art.
 An illustrator and graphic designer prior to moving to Maui from the Pacific Northwest, Debra studied scientific illustration and screen printing.
 After moving to Maui in 2008 she began to explore Gyotaku techniques.

 Debra believes that a successful Gyotaku inspires the viewer to contemplate marine life and our connection to it.
 Debra’s friends and family share her love for the ocean and often provide her with fish they caught while fishing or diving.
 Her husband can be found spearfishing along Maui’s reefs not only looking for dinner, but also for new subjects for Debra to print.

-I love all of her work, but some of my favorites are her prints of the Humuhumunukunukuapua’a (reef triggerfish), Hawaii’s state fish and most famous.
+I love all of her work, but some of my favorites are her prints of the Humuhumunukunukuapua’a (reef triggerfish), Hawaii’s state fish, and most famous.
 I also love how she captures the beauty and colors of the Na’ena’ena.
-And, her ‘ala’ihi is beautifully exemplifies her mastery of the tradition of Gyotaku fish printing.
+And, her ‘ala’ihi beautifully exemplifying her mastery of the tradition of Gyotaku fish printing.
 Take the plunge and find your inspiration.
 Check out a larger collection of my favorites here at www.hawaiimade.com.